Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Januari 2026 05.31.44 UTC
+- WIB: Senin, 5 Januari 2026 06.28.27 UTC
-- WITA: Senin, 5 Januari 2026 06.31.44 UTC
+- WITA: Senin, 5 Januari 2026 07.28.27 UTC
-- WIT: Senin, 5 Januari 2026 07.31.44 UTC
+- WIT: Senin, 5 Januari 2026 08.28.27 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature